How Do I Keep Rodents Out of My Restaurant?

 See the New York City Guide to Best Practices in Pest Proofing for Food Service Establishments for more tips on how to stop a rodent infestation in your restaurant.
 It includes a comprehensive checklist to help you keep pests out and pass your health inspection.

 What if I Have Mice or Rats in My Restaurant?

 Have you already seen the telltale (or tell tail) signs of mouse or rat infestation in your restaurant?
 These include:

 - Scratching noises

 At Assured Environments we love to discover a good new hole-in-the-wall restaurant, but we don’t want to discover a hole in your restaurant’s wall.
 Let us thoroughly inspect your property to ensure rodents don’t get in.
-We’ll eliminate existing pests and make sure your four-star rating keeps its good standing.
+We’ll eliminate rats in the kitchen and mice in the refrigerator to make sure your four-star rating maintains its good standing.
 Call or contact Assured Environments today!